• Skip to primary navigation

 Thermomix Boiled spaghetti pasta in a white bowl on a white background with parsley and cheese on top.

 I have to admit, the first time I saw stiff spaghetti sticking out the top of the TM lid and twirling around, I was sure the result would be a disaster.
 I probably would have even bet money on it!
-Fast forward a few years and this is my favourite way of cooking spaghetti in the Thermomix.
+Fast forward a few years and this is my favourite way of cooking spaghetti, boiling the spaghetti in the Thermomix.

 It is a "never fail" method!
 Simply boil the water, then add the pasta through the hole in the lid.
 Add the cooking time stated on the spaghetti packaging and then walk away.